Shakyamuni – The Becoming of Buddha

 The Evolution of Indian Sculptures in Bronze Age and Beyond

-Apsaras in Indian Mythology and Art
+Celestial Beauty Captured in Brass: Apsaras in Indian Mythology

+Explore the celestial charm of Apsaras in Indian mythology and temple art — from Vedic lore to timeless sculptures.
 The apsaras are the celestial nymphs living in svargaloka (heaven).
 They perhaps got their name since they are supposed to move among waters, among the clouds.
 Their main work is to please Indra the lord of the gods, by dancing and singing.
 Indra often deputes them to seduce the sages engaged in severe austerities, since they may become more powerful than himself if they succeed.
 It also touches on the craftsmanship involved in creating brass Apsara sculptures, showcasing the skill and artistry required.
 Overall, the article celebrates the fusion of mythology and artistry, illustrating how Apsaras continue to inspire and captivate through their representation in brass.

 Depictions of Bodhisattva in different cultures